exercism/python/CONTRIBUTING.md

 <br>

-Non-code content (_exercise introductions & instructions, hints, concept write-ups, documentation etc._) should be written in [American English](https://github.com/exercism/docs/blob/main/building/markdown/style-guide.md) .
-We strive to watch [the words we use](https://github.com/exercism/docs/blob/main/community/good-member/words.md).
+Non-code content (_exercise introductions & instructions, hints, concept write-ups, documentation etc._) should be written in [American English][american-english].
+We strive to watch [the words we use][the-words-we-use].

-When a word or phrase usage is contested or ambiguous, we default to what is best understood by our international community of learners, even if it "sounds a little weird"  to a "native" American English speaker.
+When a word or phrase usage is contested | ambiguous, we default to what is best understood by our international community of learners, even if it "sounds a little weird"  to a "native" American English speaker.

-Our documents use [Markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) , with certain [alterations](https://github.com/exercism/docs/blob/main/building/markdown/widgets.md) & [additions](https://github.com/exercism/docs/blob/main/building/markdown/internal-linking.md).
-Here is our full [Markdown Specification](https://github.com/exercism/docs/blob/main/building/markdown/markdown.md).
-We format/lint our Markdown with [Prettier](https://prettier.io/).
+Our documents use [Markdown][markdown-language], with certain [alterations][exercism-markdown-widgets] & [additions][exercism-internal-linking].
+Here is our full [Markdown Specification][exercism-markdown-specification].
+We format/lint our Markdown with [Prettier][prettier].

 <br>